codcube/webize/LINKS.md

 # WHO

-IX on Efnet and Rizon IRC. /msg to notify if you've emailed the git address or created bug/issue/PR on a webapp as those accounts are solely for public backups, so far
+IX on EFNet and Rizon IRC. /msg to notify if you've emailed the git address or created bug/issue/PR on a webapp as those accounts are solely for public backups, so far